suwacrab/aya/README.md

 -	palette data, which stores the colors the frames will use.
 -	bitmap data, which is the 16-color or 256-color characters for each frame.

+-	`*`: To ease computations during drawing, each frame contains 4 lists of subframes, with one for each possible sprite orientation.
+0 is non-flipped, 1 is horizontal-flipped, 2 is vertical-flipped, 3 is HV-flipped.
+-	`**`: Bits 0-3 are the palette number.
+Bits 5-7 correspond to bits 13-15 of OAM attribute 0.
+Bits 12-15 correspond to bits 12-15 of OAM attribute 1.
+-	`***`: The character number gets incremented by the character count for each object.
+That is, if it were a 8-frame 8x8 sprite, subframe 0 would have character number 0, subframe 1 would have charnum 1...

 ```
 *	header section
 	0x00 | char[4]  | header ("AGA\0")